 Mass Effect 3 is all about getting the races to work together... which of course means everyone pulling their forces away from their own planets to defend Earth.

 Honestly, I think they should've made the player character an alien.
 Maybe not even have humans.
 Andromeda was a perfect opportunity to change to this since you're switching characters anyway.
 This is a huge missed opportunity to do something extremely unique and challenge the anti-alien slant that our sci-fi industry generally upholds.

-Finally, and most generally, the intense in-universe racism in the way the races feel separate from each other is fine as a world element, except that none of the story focuses on challenging that.
-When you put racism in your universe and make four big RPGs in it each with dozens of quests and you never let the player seriously challenge the racism, you're validating it.
+Most generally, the intense in-universe racism in the way the races feel separate from each other is fine as a world element, except that none of the story focuses on challenging that.
+When you put racism in your universe and make four big RPGs in it each with hundreds of quests and you never let the player seriously challenge the racism, you're validating it.

 There's also the pitfall of fake sci-fi, of course.